 Leases specify whether a tenant can assign the lease (transfer it to another party) or sublet part of the property.
 Landlords often set conditions to ensure any new tenant meets financial and business criteria.

-Why You Need Commercial Lease Solicitors
+Why Do You Need a Commercial Lease Solicitor?

 Navigating commercial leases in London's competitive market can be complex.
 At Moeen & Co.
 Solicitors, our experienced commercial lease solicitors in London ensure your rights and interests are fully protected.
 Whether you're a landlord securing your property or a tenant seeking fair terms, we provide tailored advice to help you avoid costly pitfalls.